-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 5 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 6 of 91

-More information This area describes where more information can be found on the mechanism such as numeric tables.
+Maximum Tenor Shows the maximum length of time for which a customer can borrow funds Loan Volume Shows the dollar volume of loans outstanding or the range of funds borrowed in the past years or both Benefits to customer Describes the benefits of a mechanism to a customer Limitations Describes the limitations of a mechanism to a customer 2022 Actions This area is included for EBF and C-PACE as the Company is working with RIIB and others on these mechanisms More information This area describes where more information can be found on the mechanism such as numeric tables.
 This area may also include additional information such as justifications for OBR fund injections (gas) or OBR rightsizing (electric) Relevant notes This area contains notes and will vary from mechanism